FelixZhang1999/My_Undergrad_Project/README.md

 Summary:
 This project is the final project of CSE 256.
 In this project, I wrote models to generate captions for images.

-The best model is mPLUG from (this paper)[https://arxiv.org/abs/2205.12005]. mPLUG combines image and text processing using a shared Transformer backbone to capture the rich cross-modal representations.
+The best model is mPLUG from [this paper](https://arxiv.org/abs/2205.12005). mPLUG combines image and text processing using a shared Transformer backbone to capture the rich cross-modal representations.

 I finished this project solely.